 The molar mass of a substance is numerically equal to its atomic weight or formula mass but has different units.
 To calculate the molar mass, you add up the atomic masses of all the atoms in the formula, just like with formula mass, but you express the result in grams per mole (g/mol) instead of atomic mass units (amu).

-For example, consider water (H2O), a molecular compound.
+Take this: consider water (H2O), a molecular compound.
 The atomic weight of hydrogen (H) is approximately 1.01 amu, and the atomic weight of oxygen (O) is approximately 16.00 amu.
-Therefore, the molar mass of H2O is:

 Molar mass of H2O = (2 × Atomic weight of H) + (1 × Atomic weight of O)